Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Critical Maintenance Items

-- Keep connections clean: Prevent corrosion with protective spray
+- Keep connections clean: Prevent corrosion with a dielectric grease or protective spray — particularly important on coastal Rangers exposed to salt air

-- Professional diagnostics: Use proper scan tools for complex issues
+- Professional diagnostics: Use proper scan tools for complex BCM or CAN bus issues; a generic OBD2 reader won’t read all Ranger-specific fault codes

 Cost Breakdown for South African Market